avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 - Smart cards – used for authenticating to workstations and buildings, or electronic document signing.
 - Security Tokens – such as FIDO2, cheap devices that users typically will typically not patch.

-### Category

-This use case can be categorized as:

-- "passive negotiation", if the entity that validates the firmware signature has a mechanism to update the Trust Anchor relied upon during signature validation.
-This is due to the fact that the SW package may be delivered with multiple signatures that use either traditional and/or post-quantum cryptography;

-- "non agile", if the entity that validates the signature cannot update the Trust Anchor.

 ### Suitable migration mechanisms
 TBD